garvit3835/product-docs-feature/how-to-guides/cloud-services/gcp/connecting-to-cloudrun.md

 ## New Cloud Run Application

-If you want to create a new Cloud Run Container, you can just follow the steps below to access its content from the DevBox.
+If you want to create a new Cloud Run Container, you can follow the below steps.

 ### Step 1: Creating the Container